hummingbot/hbui/README.md

 ### The flow

 The original design of this design system lives in a [Figma document](https://www.figma.com/file/0XddWJM8ObnpxEqZQyGLZ4/CoinAlpha-Design-System-1.2?node-id=724%3A7407).
-This Figma document is connected to a private [Specify](https://specifyapp.com/) account that takes care of synchronizing all the design values (design tokens) and makes it possible to export the design tokens in a [TailwindCSS](https://tailwindcss.com/)-compatible format that is turned into the custom TailwindCSS configuration of this React project, supported by [twin.macro](https://github.com/ben-rogerson/twin.macro) to make it React-friendly.
-Finally, this projects has the ability to export a [NPM module](https://www.npmjs.com/package/@hummingbot/hbui) that is consumed by other projects.
+This package contains a custom script that extracts the design tokens from the Figma document (colors, fonts, spacings, breakpoints, shadows) and saves them in a `./hbui/tokens.js` file, which is then used to create a custom [TailwindCSS](https://tailwindcss.com/) configuration.
+This project also uses [twin.macro](https://github.com/ben-rogerson/twin.macro) to make use of TailwindCSS in a React-friendly manner.
+Finally, this project exports an [NPM module](https://www.npmjs.com/package/@hummingbot/hbui) that is in turn consumed by other projects.

 ### Use or try out out the HBUI Hummingbot design system

-This repository is the HBUI documentation site.
-To use the HBUI design system, you should start from one of the boilerplate projects.
-They are ready-to-run apps with everything already configured for you to start your own project using HBUI.
-There are two types of boilerplate projects available:
+To use the HBUI design system, all you need is the [HBUI NPM module](https://www.npmjs.com/package/@hummingbot/hbui).
+But we recommend you start from one of the HBUI boilerplate projects (below) where everything is already set up for you.
+We have two types of boilerplate projects available:

 [Gatsby](https://github.com/CoinAlpha/hbui-boilerplate-gatsby)

 [Create-React-App](https://github.com/CoinAlpha/hbui-boilerplate-cra)

+These are ready-to-run apps with everything already configured and ready to go.

 ### Instructions to run this project